-It is generally considered that a residential leasehold with in excess of 100 years remaining is worth approximately the same as a freehold.
-Where an further ninety years added to any lease with more than 35 years remaining, the residence will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over one hundred years remaining is worth approximately the same as a freehold.
+Where an additional 90 years added to any lease with more than 45 years remaining, the property will be equivalent in value to a freehold for many years ahead.

 Lender | Requirement |